BowlingX/react-history-query/README.md

 - `createQueryString(...namespaces)` - pass a list of `namespaces` as argument, e.g. `createQueryString('ns1', 'ns2')`.
 It will generate the current query string for that.

-- `persistCurrentState(namespace: string)` - This will replace the initial state of the namespace with the current state.
+- `persistCurrentState(namespace?: string)` - This will replace the initial state of the namespace with the current state.
 This means, If you go back to any location where there are no / only partially query parameters for this namespace, it will load them from this new initial state.